 pieces that were commercially published and recorded.

-composed of adults with intellectual impairment.
-This group
+of adults with intellectual impairment.
+This group toured for

-toured for many years and performed in over one hundred
+many years and performed in over one hundred cities in

 In 2009 Mr. Pinson was awarded the Community Arts